That was me raising my hat to Che Guevara and Camilo Cienfuegos at La Plaza de la Revolución in Havana, Cuba.

 For an impoverished city, Havana is incredibly safe.
-I’d read about how wonderfully safe it is and can confirm it.
-You never felt unsafe late at night.
-Even when I had an expensive camera slung over my shoulder and was an obvious tourist.
+I’d read about how safe it was and can confirm it.
+You never felt unsafe late at night, even when I had an expensive camera slung over my shoulder and was an obvious tourist.
 Violent crimes or mugging are non-existent in Cuba.
 Only street-smart hustle.
 Blokes offering to sell you authentic (but fake) Cuban cigars on the cheap.
 Moms begging you for money to buy milk for her child (scam).
 Rickshaws asking to be paid in dollars instead of pesos because they know you are a tourist.
 Nothing to be upset about.
-Besides, we are here to support the Cuban people, ain’t we?
+Besides, we are here to support the Cuban people.

 We didn’t like the food though.
 Rice and beans and pork are a staple in Cuba.
 And mango and avocado.
 But the lemonades and fruit juices are homemade, fresh and the best.
-Cuba has the most fragrant mint leaves in the world!
+Cuba must have the most fragrant mint leaves in the world.

 We did find a nice restaurant a block from our accommodation.
 Lo De Monik.
 Air-conditioned and cosy.
 We liked the restaurant and the food a lot.